telvarost/NadraziAPI/README.md

-# NadraziAPI for Minecraft Beta 1.7.3
+# ZastavkaAPI for Minecraft Beta 1.7.3

 A mod for Minecraft Beta 1.7.3 that provides an API for freezing entities, getting currently playing sound, and other data.
-(Nádraží is the Czech word for Station like StationAPI, a suggested play on words by the modding community :D)
+(Zastávka is the Czech word for station/stop similar to StationAPI, a suggested play on words by the modding community :D)
 * Mod is multiplayer compatible

 ### Features (client and server)